 I’m in the New England area for the next few weeks and have been spending a bit of time around the Harvard campus in Cambridge, Massachusetts.
 It’s a beautiful campus, with large, dark red brick buildings set in between some old New England neighborhoods with much greenery that are perfect for evening strolls.
-The picture above was taken on the second-to-last floor of their psychology building, which is an absolute unit.
-Being a casual observer, I thought I might just note a couple of things that struck out as different from where I’m coming from (the South).
+The picture above was taken on the second-to-last floor of their psychology building.
+Being a casual observer, I have noted a couple of things that struck out as different from where I’m coming from (the South).

 The second most striking thing was the number of people who wore bicycle helmets on Harvard’s campus while riding their bikes.
-As a huge advocate for bicycle helmets, as a mental exercise, I usually count how many people I see riding bikes and how many are wearing helmets on my way to the office.
+As a huge advocate for bicycle helmets, I usually count how many people I see riding bikes and how many are wearing helmets on my way to the office.
+It’s a habit.
 The case at Harvard was that I was instead counting how many people weren’t wearing helmets.
 Out of 86 riders I counted during the day, only four rode helmetless.
 The opposite ratio is what I might see on my university’s campus on a bad day.

 According to the Department of Transportation’s Fatality Analysis Reporting System, 51% of bicyclists who were killed in traffic incidences were not wearing helmets while only 16% were (33% were reported unknown).
 Data from FARS also show that Florida ranks first in cyclist fatalities, Texas ranks 16th, and Massachusetts ranks 30th (although these statistics don’t reflect ridership rates).
 A recent study published in Safety Science reported that approximately 37% of bicycle fatalities could have been prevented if riders had worn their helmets (Bíl et al. 2018).
 Yet the city of Cambridge does not require riders over the age of 16 to wear helmets, so why might Harvard folks wearing more helmets than the Texas and Florida folks I see on college campuses?